UTD-FAST-Lab/NDSAStudy/README.md

 In addition, you must have a working Docker installation (https://docs.docker.com/get-docker/).

 ### Instructions

+#### RQ1

+To extract the issues and commits from each tool's GitHub repository that are used in RQ1, follow the below steps:

+Navigate to the `code/Git_Extractor` folder:

+`cd code/Git_Extractor`

+Then install the Python dependencies, run:

+`python -m pip install -r requirements.txt`

+#### RQ2

 To set up the nondeterminism detection framework, we recommend creating a virtual environment.